Evidlo/remarkable_syncthing/README.md

 ## Installation

 0. Install syncthing on the host machine and get the computer's id.
-You must also have [Entware](http://github.com/evidlo/remarkable_entware) installed on the reMarkable.
+You must also have [Toltec](https://github.com/toltec-dev/toltec) or [Entware](http://github.com/evidlo/remarkable_entware) installed on the reMarkable.

 1. Install syncthing on the reMarkable and start up the configuration GUI.